k0d3x8its/kodex-os/README.md

 ## The Kodex Stack

 The Kodex Stack is the architecture of Kodex OS.
-It defines five layers, numbered by dependency — each layer feeds the next.
-Layer 0 must exist before anything else can function.
+It defines five layers, each with a distinct role in the system.
+Layer numbers reflect their function, not a strict dependency chain — layers draw from whichever other layers they need, not necessarily the one before them.

 ```
 Layer 0: Field Notes  →  Layer 1: LLM Wiki  →  Layer 2: Notion